Advanced Serial Data Logger

-Writing data to an XLS file without Excel with help of "Local database" plug-in
+Write data to an XLS file without Microsoft Excel installed

 Task: